lkzhao/ElasticTransition/README.md

 ## Todo
 1. Better Guide and Documentation
 2. Cleanup Interface
-3. Support lower iOS versions(maybe by dropping UIKit Dynamics and use facebook Pop)
 4. More settings to customize
 5. Support navigation controller transition